-As of January 30, 2016, we employed approximately 40,000 full-time and part-time associates, of which approximately 47% were part-time.
-The number of associates varies during the year, especially during peak seasonal selling periods.
+As of January 28, 2017, we employed approximately 40,000 full-time and part-time associates, of which approximately 46% were part-time.
+The number of associates varies during the year, with increases occurring during peak seasonal selling periods.

 We purchase merchandise from many sources and do not believe that we are dependent on any one supplier.
 We have no long-term purchase commitments or arrangements with any of our suppliers, but we consider our relationships to be strong and mutually beneficial.